REPOZY/Hookbridge/README.md

 Look at your existing `hooks/hooks.json` and recreate the same hooks in `plugin.universal.yaml`.
 Use the [source file reference](#the-source-file-pluginuniversalyaml) below as a guide.
 Put the file in your plugin's root directory alongside `hooks/`.

 > **Using an AI assistant?** This step is the one most worth delegating.
-Paste this into Claude, Codex, or any AI:
+Paste this into Claude, Codex, or any AI that has access to your filesystem:
 >
 > ```
-> Convert my existing plugin hooks to a hookbridge plugin.universal.yaml file.
+> I want to migrate my existing plugin to hookbridge.
+Generate a plugin.universal.yaml for me.
 >
-> Here is my hooks/hooks.json:
+> Read these files from my current directory:
-> [paste the full contents]
+> - hooks/hooks.json
->
+> - hooks/codex-hooks.json (if it exists)
-> Here is my hooks/codex-hooks.json (if you have one):
+> - .claude-plugin/plugin.json (if it exists)
-> [paste the full contents, or delete this line]
+> - .codex-plugin/plugin.json (if it exists)
 >
-> Plugin name: [your plugin name]
+> From hooks.json, extract the Claude Code env var from the command paths (it appears as ${ENV_VAR}/...).
-> Claude Code env var: [the env var your plugin uses, e.g. MY_PLUGIN_ROOT]
+> From the manifest files, extract name, description, license, keywords, display_name, and short_description.
-> Codex install path: $HOME/.codex/[your plugin name]
+> For the Codex install path: always $HOME/.codex/{plugin-name} — standard Codex convention.
 >
 > Generate the complete plugin.universal.yaml.
-Use {PLUGIN_ROOT} in all command paths.
+Use {PLUGIN_ROOT} in all hook command paths.
 > ```
 >
 > Then run `hookbridge diff` — if the output says "All files match", the migration is verified and complete.